 BA Graphic Design & Visual Communication

-Study Graphic Design & Visual Communication at Berlin International
+Study BA Graphic Design & Visual Communication at BI

 The learning environment fostered at Berlin International is student-centered and hands-on.
 Our teaching concept focuses on project-based learning; students work individually and in groups in order to promote professional and personal growth and the development of team skills.
 All BA programs at Berlin International are taught in English.
 In combination with our diverse student and teaching body and our global network this enables us to offer a truly international academic experience.